-Figure A.13 Showing effect of supplementary bonding. concept itself) could be used as a design approach and it would be practicable to check compliance by measuring Z_E and $(R_1 + R_2)$.
-Certainly for single-phase circuits meeting a 4% limitation in voltage drop there is no difficulty in meeting the touch voltage duration curve and in many cases meeting the R{2N} limit presents no problem.
+Certainly for single-phase circuits meeting a 5% limitation in voltage drop, there is no difficulty in meeting the touch voltage duration curve and often meeting the $R{2N}$ limit presents no problem.
 For three-phase circuits compliance with the touch voltage duration curve is a little more difficult but not impossible.